-Programming projects: 80%; Quiz 1: 10%; Quiz 2: 10%.
+Written assignments: 15%; programming projects: 40%; midterm exam: 15%; final exam 30%.
 The course will be graded on a curve.
 I expect the median grade to be a bit above B+.
 Statistics will be provided to help you understand your standing in the class.
-Note that Carmen is not set up to reflect this grading scheme - it is only used to show the raw scores for programming projects.
+Note that Carmen is not set up to reflect this grading scheme - it is only used to show the raw scores for programming projects and written assignments.
 Ignore anything in Carmen that shows cumulative scores/percentages or overall course grades, since they are meaningless.

-I will grade the quizzes.
-The grader will grade the programming projects.
+I will grade the midterm and the final.
+The grader will grade the written assignments and the programming projects.
 The person who graded something will be responsible for handling grading disputes.
 A grade becomes final a week after being handed back.
 This should leave enough time to resolve grading disputes.
 If there are unforeseen emergencies that affect the planned grading scheme, appropriate adjustments will be made.
 I will provide as much advance notification of such changes as possible under the circumstances.

-Other general course policies
+Other course policies